 The next station along, Whitechapel, increased to nearly £700m, over 6 times the original forecasted budget.
 The Canary Wharf group claim their total contribution to the Crossrail project saved over £800m in taxpayers money.

-Yes and no. Crossrail Place Station has been open since 2015.
-However in the latest Crossrail updates, Elizabeth line trains are not expected to be running in the Canary Wharf section of the line until late 2022 at the earliest.
+However, in the latest Crossrail updates, Elizabeth line trains are not expected to be running in the Canary Wharf section of the line until late 2022 at the earliest.

-Canary Wharf in the central section of the line, with some of the most frequent services.
+Canary Wharf lies in the central section of the line, with some of the most frequent services.
 At peak commuter times, there are plans for a train every 5 minutes.

 In comparison the 1995 model tube carriage trains that run through Canary Wharf’s Jubilee line station, have only 234 seats with a maximum capacity of 875 people.